SemanticMediaWiki/SemanticCite/docs/07-search.md

 If a citation resource already exists for one of the selected identifiers then a link to this resource is provided.

-## Citation resource auto creation
+### Citation resource auto creation

-`Special:FindMetadataById` allows to create a dedicated article contaning the mapped `#scite` with content being copied to a page where the title is generated from:
+`Special:FindMetadataById` allows to create a dedicated article containing the mapped `#scite` with content from the search and a page the title that is generated from:

 - `CR:` (as fixed identifier indicating a citation resource article)
 - UID prefix ( `PMC`, `PMID`, `OCLC` etc.) and
 - UID itself

-For example, a search for `18487186` on the PubMed database will allow to create article `CR:PMID:18487186` containing the filtered `#scite` content that was matched during the search.
+For example, a search for `18487186` on the PubMed database is expected to create article `CR:PMID:18487186` containing the filtered `#scite` content that was matched during the search if the user was to engage in a `Create` action.

 ### CR: namespace

-It is possible to customize the prefix `CR:` and be recognized as [separate namespace][mw-cns] to select resources on a namespace bases or be distinguishable from other content.
+It is possible to customize `CR:` and be recognized as [separate namespace][mw-cns] so that it can distinguishable from other content.

 ```php
 // Define custom CR namespace